ahtaufiiq/martketplace/README.md

 ## User Types

-### Guest / Users
+### Users

--   Guest / Users can only view or search for products.
+-   Users can only view or search for products.

 ### Admin Users